afkiwers/ness_web_application/README.md

 ## Web Interface

 The main dashboard displays all zones and the current system state.
 It updates in real time as the panel reports changes.
+The interface is intentionally minimal — zone controls are limited to exclusion management directly from each zone row.

 ![Web Interface](images/web_interface.png)